The best fish for fish ponds in Stardew Valley

 - Seven population: A diamond, three gold bars, one iridium ore, one mayonnaise, or a pickle

 Sturgeon are likely the easiest fish to capture on this list.
-You can find them during the summer and winter months outside of the cave entrance, along the river that comes out from the mountain.
-Try to find a location where you can throw your line far away into the water and away from the shore.
-They are difficult to capture even if you know the best location to look for them, but they’re well worth adding to a fish pond.
+You can find them during the summer and winter months outside the cave entrance, along the river from the mountain.
+Try to find a location to throw your line far away into the water and away from the shore.
+They are difficult to capture even if you know the best location to look for them, but they’re worth adding to a fish pond.

-A Sturgeon does not offer the same variety as the other fish while residing in a fish pond.
-However, they provide sturgeon roe, which you can place inside of a preserves jar for four days and have it come out to become caviar.
-None of the other fish capable of producing roe can have it become caviar, making it a must-have for any Stardew Valley farm.
+A Sturgeon does not offer the same variety as the other fish residing in a pond.
+However, they drop sturgeon roe, which you can turn into caviar.
+No other fish can have their roe become caviar, making it a must-have for any Stardew Valley farm.
 You can sell every piece of caviar for 500 gold pieces.

 These are the potential quests for the Sturgeon that show up every four days to increase their population: